bc913/cc_arch_dp/design_patterns/Command.md

 <details>

-<summary>Hold a snapshot of the entire current state of the receiver and then run the command [Memento]</summary>
+<summary>Hold a snapshot of receiver's entire or partial current state and then run the command [Memento]</summary>

 </details>